 6. Mailing lists

-6.2 Email communications sent to our supporters/subscribers via MailChimp include obvious links which allow supporters/subscribers to access, correct, amend or delete information held about them, and also to unsubscribe from the mailing list.
+6.2 Email communications sent to our supporters/subscribers via MailChimp include obvious links that allow supporters/subscribers to access, correct, amend or delete information held about them, and also to unsubscribe from the mailing list.

 6.3 You may be removed from our mailing list at any time by asking us to remove you, or you may choose to unsubscribe from our mailing lists by emailing firstname.lastname@example.org or clicking the link in the bottom of all our emails.